Kawaiio22/asl-hand/README.md

 ## Project Overview
 The ASL Hand Project is an ongoing engineering and research project that explores the design of a robotic hand capable of producing American Sign Language (ASL) fingerspelling.
+The project is split into two parts: a joint detection based on MediaPipe to identify ASL letters and produce a text output, and then the physical/mechanical hand, designed with servos to move individual fingers.

   At its current stage, the project focuses on:
 ```